bim16/rgrjs/README.md

 ###Getting Started###

-Checkout this repo, install dependencies, then start with the following:
+Checkout this repo, install dependencies, then watch and bundle with the following:

 ```
 	> git clone https://github.com/bim16/rgrjs.git